 7. A maximum of 6 credit hours of independent study may be included in the program.

 8. Students must maintain a minimum cumulative GPA of 3.0 (4.0 scale).

 9. Master of Arts candidates must complete a thesis approved by the principal adviser and a second reader.
 Individual principal advisers may impose further requirements on candidates based on practices and policies of their home department (third reader or oral defense, for example).
-These must be specified in writing at the outset of the degree program (completed Principal Adviser Consent Form).
+These must be specified in writing at the outset of the degree program on the completed Principal Adviser Consent Form.

 10. A Degree Candidacy Application Form, approved by the student’s principal, secondary, and tertiary (if required) must be submitted to the Graduate School before the completion of 12 credit hours at Buffalo State.

 11. Students completing degree requirements each spring semester are requested to submit designated assignments/artifacts in Taskstream by the close of the semester for the Multidisciplinary Studies Program Assessment.